 Senior Meals of Coös County gives mobile older adults an opportunity to interact and enjoy hot, nutritious meals with others.
-Diners have a chance to meet new people and share interests.
+Diners have a chance to meet n people and share interests.
 In fact, many meet friends for social congregate meals on a regular basis.

-Meals on Wheels provides hot, nutritious meals, a daily safety check and friendly interaction to homebound seniors in Coös County who are unable to shop or cook for themselves, helping them to maintain a healthy lifestyle and remain living independently in their homes for as long as possible.
+provides hot, nutritious meals, a daily safety check and friendly interaction to homebound seniors in Coös County who are unable to shop or cook for themselves, helping them to maintain a healthy lifestyle and remain living independently in their homes for as long as possible.

 The Emergency Food Assistance Program (TEFAP) is a Federal program that helps supplement the diets of low-income Americans, including elderly people, by providing them with emergency food and nutrition assistance at no cost.